-If you’ve landed on this post, I’m sure you’ve read through quite a few others by now in search of the best method of taking this stuff off!
+If you’ve landed on this post, I’m sure you’ve read through quite a few others by now in search of the best method for taking this stuff off.
 I also researched for days!!

 Nothing worked as well as I wanted it to.
 Each attempt ended with me swearing and grumbling.
 Wondering why on earth I decided to do this.
 Again???

 Furniture makers obviously didn’t bet on someone 20-40 years down the line wanting to rip all this stuff off to expose the “cheap” wood underneath.
 So they didn’t exactly put a secret release button on the stuff.
 (Boy would that be nice)